 It is not uncommon for people to struggle with addiction and mental health disorders at the same time.
 Although living with dual diagnosis is often serious, it is treatable, and recovery is possible.
 At Clear Recovery Center, we believe in addressing each co-occurring condition with an individualized approach and multimodal therapies.

-With dual diagnosis, addiction and mental health disorders occur together, but this does not necessarily indicate that one condition caused the other, even if one appeared first.
+With co-occurring disorders, addiction and mental health disorders occur together.
+But, this does not necessarily indicate that one condition caused the other, even if one appeared first.
 Mental illness and substance abuse may occur together because they share common risk factors like genetics, stress and trauma.
 Too often, treatment for co-occurring disorders is primarily focused on only one condition which increases the risk for relapse.
 Therefore, it is important that people seeking treatment for co-occurring disorders choose a recovery program that addresses both conditions as distinct, but interconnected issues.

 Individuals with dual diagnosis, also referred to as co-occurring disorders, have one or more substance-related disorders as well as one or more mental illnesses.
 With dual diagnosis, either disorder- substance use or mental illness- can develop first.

-Dual diagnosis affects people from all walks of life and all age groups.
-Although dual diagnosis is often serious and can significantly impact an individual’s ability to meet major responsibilities, it is treatable, and many people recover.
+Co-occurring disorders affect people from all walks of life and all age groups.
+Although co-occurring disorders are often serious and can significantly impact an individual’s ability to meet major responsibilities, it is treatable, and many people recover.

-There are many combinations of substance-related disorders and mental illnesses that can occur, so the symptoms of dual diagnosis vary greatly.
+There are many combinations of substance-related disorders and mental illnesses that can occur.
+So, the symptoms of co-occurring disorders vary greatly.
 Signs and symptoms of dual diagnosis may include:

 - Engaging in risky behaviors